milinda/Freshet-Old/freshet-dsl/README.md

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 Milinda Pathirage

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Apache License Version 2.0 or (at your option) any later version.